revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 ---

-9.What will be the output of the folowing code?
+9.What is the output of the following code?

 ```python
 f = None